Our aim is to preserve the history of Dymchurch and District for future generations

 You can contact us by email.

-The DDHG has a room at the rear of the Methodist Church in the High Street, Dymchurch, which is open to the public between March - December, every 1st and 3rd Saturday in the month, from 2-5pm (2-4pm in March).
+The DDHG has a room at the rear of the Methodist Church in the High Street, Dymchurch, which is open to the public between March - December, on every 1st Saturday of the month, from 2-5pm (2-4pm in March).
 The entrance is in Chapel Road.
-Location Map

 Meetings are held every two months.
 They are either a talk by a visiting speaker, which take place on a Thursday evening at 7.30pm at the Methodist Church, Dymchurch, or a visit eg in 2016 we are visiting the Somme.